-In all countries the citizen consultations are day-long workshops, and prior to the consultations the citizens are provided with info material and a short intro film about HBP, neuroscience and potential dual use.
-During the day the citizens deliberate and reflect on each other’s concerns and opinions about issues related to potential dual use – or political, security, intelligence, or military purposes – of HBP research and of neuroscience in general.
-The issues discussed at the workshop include overall principles for dual use of research, and the future uses of Big Data, Artificial Intelligence, and Brain-Computer Interfaces in the fields of medicine and neuroscience.
+In all countries the citizen consultations were day-long workshops, and prior to the consultations the citizens received with information material and a short intro film about HBP, neuroscience and potential dual use.
+During the day the citizens deliberated and reflected on each other’s concerns and opinions about issues related to potential dual use – or political, security, intelligence, or military purposes – of HBP research and of neuroscience in general.
+The issues discussed at the workshop included overall principles for dual use of research, and the future uses of Big Data, Artificial Intelligence, and Brain-Computer Interfaces in the fields of medicine and neuroscience.

 Outcomes of the face-to-face consultations:

 The research showed that the citizens were generally concerned about the HBP research and the potential uses that it could be put to.

 The participating citizens were most frequently concerned about how these technological advances could lead to or be used for dehumanization of society, reduction of self-determination and free will, manipulation and political and social control and, lastly, privacy and surveillance.
 Central to this was that it was not the user that was primary to the participating citizens’ concerns.
 Rather, it was the use itself.
 To them, dual use could also be beneficial.
 In addition, they considered PSIM use to be inevitable.

 The overall conclusion of the face-to-face workshops was that the citizens, despite their concerns, were in favour of continuing neuroscience research even if it could have dual use, as long as it contributes to developing society, science and technology in a beneficial way.
 They generally considered the positive aspects of neuroscience research to outweigh the negative ones, and emphasized the potential benefits related to medicine, particularly in relation to medical treatment and diagnostics.